-Shang Palace, the second starred restaurant at Shangri-La is a Canton and Huaiyang regional themed menu helmed by Chef Samuel Lee Sum and worthy of a meal as well.
+Shang Palace, the second starred restaurant at Shangri-La is a Canton and Huaiyang regional themed menu helmed by Chef Samuel Lee Sum.
+It’s definitely worthy of a meal as well.

 As for the palace part of the story, the Shangri-La, Paris was the home of Napoleon Bonaparte’s grandnephew, Prince Roland Bonaparte in 1896.
 No. 10 avenue d’Iéna was at that time a meeting place of aristocracy and bourgeoisie.
-Now 115 years later it has been restored by architect Richard Martinet and offers a bright welcome that begins with the open lobby and the impressive grand staircase.
-In the rooms the views of the Eiffel Tower and the River Seine are some of the best hotel views in Paris complete with old-world charm.
+Now 115 years later, it has been restored by architect Richard Martinet.
+It offers a bright welcome that begins with the open lobby and the impressive grand staircase.
+In the rooms, views of the Eiffel Tower and the River Seine are some of the best hotel views in Paris complete with old-world charm.

 The Shangri-La recently launched a useful guidebook for guests; “10 Parisian Walks.”
-There is even a “10 Parisian Walks” package that includes a night at the hotel, a breakfast, champagne and a guided tour of the fascinating history of the palace.
+They offer a “10 Parisian Walks” package.
+The package includes a night at the hotel, a breakfast, champagne and a guided tour of the fascinating history of the palace.
 The themed walks highlight Parisian life including gourmet rendezvous, secret addresses and the backstreets waiting to be discovered.

 The Palais Galliera is also a perfect look into the 19th-century architectural tradition in Paris and the construction was by the company belonging to Gustave Eiffel.
 The Duchesse de Galliera was considered a generous woman even though in the end her roots were in Italy.
-She did leave this building and palace for the city of Paris and the fashion museum is a secret discovery in the 16th district.
+She left this building and palace for the city of Paris.
+The fashion museum is a secret discovery in the 16th district.

-Heading over to the 8th arrondisement you will also find another of my “under the radar” recommendations.
+Heading over to the 8th arrondissement you will also find another of my “under the radar” recommendations.
 The Musée Nissim de Camondo is a peek into the 18th and 19th century in what is called a “hôtel particulier.”
 The owners were a banking family and the museum is located in the northwestern part of the 8th near Parc Monceau.
 This museum is part of a larger group of museums featuring décor, textiles and fashion.
 It is also a good excuse to visit the Park Monceau while in the area.
-The Park Monceau is a 17th century garden in Paris and notably one of the most elegant with a number of statues and a stunning Renaissance archway.
+The Park Monceau is a 17th century garden in Paris.
+Its notably one of the most elegant, with a number of statues and a stunning Renaissance archway.

-After a day of seeing the sights à la Parisienne, a dinner is certainly in order and the restaurant at Le Royal Monceau – Raffles Paris called Il Cappacio, a one Michelin star experience, is the perfect end to a lovely day.
-An Italian restaurant in the heart of Paris, Il Carpacciohas been opened for the past 30 years with Executive Chef Roberto Rispoli creating a personal interpretation of his recipes from Italy and its many regions.
+After a day of seeing the sights à la Parisienne, a dinner is certainly in order.
+The restaurant at Le Royal Monceau – Raffles Paris called Il Carpaccio, a one Michelin star experience, is the perfect end to a lovely day.
+An Italian restaurant in the heart of Paris, Il Carpaccio has been open for the past 30 years.
+Executive Chef Roberto Rispoli creates a personal interpretation of his recipes from Italy and its many regions.
 Rispoli is from the Naples area and he has revived Il Carpaccio with chef Laurent André at the helm.
 It is an intimate dining room with a Sicilian baroque design, a glass conservatory that looks outside and a bit of contemporary art in the décor perfectly working with the Italian theme.

 Other than the menu, which will need no introduction, the wine selection by the Sommelier is worthy of the trip alone.
-Taste the delightfully sinful olive oil since it is Chef Rispoli’s own extra virgin and is created in Sicily.
+Taste the delightfully sinful olive oil since it is Chef Rispoli’s own extra virgin, created in Sicily.
 Expect flavors that add to the already unparalleled combination of Italian delicacy at this brilliant Italian masterpiece of flavors.